Cold Calling Techniques Every Organization Should Know

 "We're locked in with another company"

-Let’s face it, this is a competitive world we live in and can’t get discouraged just because someone got to these guys first.
+Let’s face it: this is a competitive world we live in, and can’t get discouraged just because someone got to these guys first.
 A contract with another company also doesn’t say that they’re happy either.

-If you’re making between 50-100 sales calls a day, you need to focus your attention on proper note taking.
-Not every call will be successful but even if 20% are, that’s 10-20 prospects you need to remember to continue to reach out to.
-Staying organized with these calls can be the difference between closing and risking them going with your competitor.
+If you’re making between 50-100 sales calls a day, you need to focus your attention on proper note-taking.
+Not every call will be successful, but even if 20% are, that’s 10-20 prospects you need to remember to continue to reach out to.

-It takes on average half a dozen touches before a prospect is closed therefore your follow up game needs to be on point in order to succeed.
-Have a notepad handy where you write down not just names and phone numbers but important points covered in every phone call.
-You need to have a rapport with all of them and staying organized is the only way to make sure this relationship continues to be beneficial to your prospect.
+It takes, on average, half a dozen touches before a prospect is closed; therefore, your follow-up game needs to be on point in order to succeed.
+Have a notepad handy where you write down not just names and phone numbers but essential points covered in every phone call.